 Certificate in Native Plants

-Have you ever considered a career in plan biology, plant ecology or horticulture?
-Ever wanted to assist in the conservational efforts of your local community?
+Have you ever considered a career in plant biology, plant ecology or horticulture?
+Ever wanted to assist in the conservation efforts of your local community?
 Our Certificate in Native Plants is the perfect opportunity for individuals to explore and develop these interests.
-The program includes a comprehensive series of courses that demonstrate the identification, cultivation and propagation of Georgia’s native plants while emphasizing participatory learning.
+The program includes a comprehensive series of courses in the identification, propagation, and conservation of Georgia’s native plants and the ecosystems that support them with an emphasis on participatory learning.

-Courses are focused on the ecological significance of native plants and provide participants with the conservational know-how employed by hobbyists and professionals alike.
+Courses are focused on the ecological significance of native plants and provide participants with the conservation know-how employed by hobbyists and professionals alike.
 Whether you are pursuing a career in plant conservation or simply seeking to become a more knowledgeable citizen, the Certificate in Native Plants will provide you with the tools necessary to do so.

 The certificate requires 80 hours of participation: four 8-hour courses, six 4-hour electives, two 4-hour field trips and 16 hours of volunteer service.
 This one-of-a-kind opportunity allows participants to work alongside botanists, foresters, wildlife biologists and other garden staff and educators.

 For upcoming courses, click here.

 Looking for exciting learning experiences that don’t require a long-term commitment?
 The garden offers several one-day symposia throughout the year.
 The Native Plant Symposium, an event co-sponsored by the Garden Club of Georgia, is held every winter.
 Check our website periodically to find out when symposia are scheduled.

 Native Plants Symposium